scikit-hep/awkward/docs-sphinx/ak.layout.Content.rst

    * If ``copyidentities``, then :doc:`ak.layout.Identities` buffers are also copied.

-If all three flags are False, then only (small) C++ and Pyhton objects are copied, not (large) array buffers.
+If all three flags are False, then only (small) C++ and Python objects are copied, not (large) array buffers.

 ak.layout.Content.fieldindex